instaclustr/cassandra-ttl-remover/README.md

 ### Usage

 This tool is implemented based on Cassandra 2.2.
+Use branch cassandra-3.0 for Cassandra 3.0 and Cassandra 3.11.

 #### Prerequisite
 1. Java 1.8 is needed.